Max201/cleave/README.md

 Serve Tool
 ----------
 Serve tool allows you to run simplest HttpServer File in one command. [dirname] will be used as base directory.

     $ serve [dirname]
+    # Will serve your current cli directory on http://127.0.0.1:8008

+You can setup directory index file by setting up [filename], in this case [dirname] will be a [filename] directory.

+ - /home/proj/
+    - css
+        - custom.css
+    - index.html

+To get index.html even if you go to http://127.0.0.1:8008 (and not http://127.0.0.1:8008/index.html) you must specify index.html path.

+    $ serve index.html
+    # In this case base directory will be */home/proj/*
+    # And if you go to http://127.0.0.1:8008 server should open index.html